DeepRec-AI/HybridBackend/README.md

 export HYBRIDBACKEND_WITH_CUDA=OFF
 # For TensorFlow 1.14, zero-copy is not supported.
 export HYBRIDBACKEND_WITH_ARROW_ZEROCOPY=OFF
-# Use below command to verify C++ ABI of installed Tensorflow.
+# Use below command to verify C++ ABI of installed TensorFlow.
 python -c 'import tensorflow as tf; print(tf.sysconfig.get_compile_flags())'
 # Must be consistent with installed TensorFlow.
 export HYBRIDBACKEND_USE_CXX11_ABI=0